andrew2020wit/foreign-reader/README.md

 - you have to translate it with google-translate (for documents).
 - import the translation (the same format).

 Then you can click on lines to see translation.
+(Translation-button at the top must be on)

 ## Favorite Examples - is similar to Anki functionality.